ooni/2023-05-richer-input/DESIGN.md

 This PoC contains more robust IPv6 handling code that the stable version of ooniprobe.
-In particular, we provide to the interpreter both the IPv4 and the IPv6 locations and we scrub both IP addrs from the measurement.
+In particular, we provide to the interpreter both the IPv4 and the IPv6 locations and we scrub both IP addresses from the measurement.
 However, how to represent both the IPv4 and the IPv6 geolocation into a measurement is still an open issue.